ONSdigital/dp-standards/LINTING.md

 # Linting Standard

-This standard outlines the minimum [linting](https://en.wikipedia.org/wiki/Lint_(software)) expecations for Dissemination repos.
+This standard outlines the minimum [linting](https://en.wikipedia.org/wiki/Lint_(software)) and code style/format checking expectations for Dissemination repos.
+This

 ## Context

-Linting is a key element of our wider approach to maintaining and improving the quality of our applications while also improving the efficiency of our software development workflows.
+Linting is a key element of our wider approach to maintaining and improving the quality of our code while also improving the efficiency of our software development workflows.
 Linters enable us to automate many of the checks that would otherwise be completed manually by PR reviewers, thereby shifting left to reduce the delay in the feedback loop and reducing the effort for the reviewer.
-Furthermore, linters, in combination with formatters, codify coding conventions and style guides, removing person preference and debate during peer reviews about minor style conventions.
+Furthermore, formatters in combination with linters enable coding conventions and style guides to be codified and automatically checked, further improving the peer review efficiency and removing personal preference and debate during peer reviews about minor style conventions.

-## Scope of Application
+## Scope of application

 This standard applies to all Dissemination repos that are targetted to live operational use.
 Live operational use covers any code deployed to a production environment as well as any code used to build, test, debug or support this code.

-Prototypes, proof-of-concepts (POCs) and alpha code bases are excluded as quality and longevity are not a priority in these cases.
+Prototypes, proof-of-concepts (POCs) and alpha code bases are excluded as quality and longevity are not a priority in these cases however these standards can still be used to guide best practice when building them.

 ### Existing code bases